MSC72m/qavanin.ir_ve/README.md

 1. **Multithreading or Asyncio for Faster Scraping**
    Implementing multithreading or asynchronous scraping techniques can significantly speed up the scraping process by allowing multiple pages to be scraped simultaneously.
+    Multithreading is possible just need to implement some logic to handle duplication and handle when program gets out of sync for now didn't have the enough time. can use set's and handle errors to not have duplications in db.
+    Sadly currently limited by the website being iran access so no proxy and cdn usage is possible. probably should refactor with playwright to be able to have asynchronous requesting.
+    Other options include having multiple instances of the scraper in docker.
 2. **Improved Error Handling**
    Adding more robust error handling and recovery mechanisms will ensure smoother scraping even under challenging network conditions or in case of changes to the target website's structure.

 3. **Rate Limiting**
-   Introducing rate limiting will prevent overloading the Qavanin.ir website, ensuring compliance with web scraping best practices and avoiding potential blocking by the server.
+   Introducing rate limiting will prevent overloading the qavanin.ir website, ensuring compliance with web scraping best practices and avoiding potential blocking by the server.

-4. **Advanced Querying Options in API**
-   Expand the API's querying capabilities to support features such as fuzzy search and date range filtering, which will provide more flexibility for users when searching through legal documents.

-5. **API Authentication and Authorization**
-   Implementing secure authentication and authorization layers will ensure that sensitive data is protected, and only authorized users can access or modify the documents.

-6. **Performance Optimization for Document Processing**
+4. **Performance Optimization for Document Processing**
    Optimizing the performance of large-scale document processing will improve response times when dealing with a high volume of legal documents.
 Caching mechanisms could also be introduced to optimize frequent queries.

-7. **Parallel Processing for Text Cleaning and Vectorization**
+5. **Parallel Processing for Text Cleaning and Vectorization**
    To handle large batches of documents, implementing parallel processing for text cleaning and vector embedding generation can help improve the overall efficiency of the data pipeline.

-8. **Model Fine-tuning**
-   Fine-tuning the SentenceTransformer model with a more extensive legal dataset can enhance the accuracy of the similarity searches, providing more relevant results for legal document queries.

-9. **Support for Multiple Languages**
-   Adding support for processing legal documents in multiple languages (besides Persian) would expand the program's usability to a broader audience, making it more versatile for global legal research.

 ---

 ## Error Handling